rocknmod/azure-automation/ansible-workspace/README.md

 # Ansible Automation Demo Script for this exercise

+Regions presented:
+- default region is ap-southeast-2
+- alternate region is eu-west-2

 ## Create a single object (VPC)

 I have created a single object VPC using Ansible.